erniefontes/erniefontes.github.io/_posts/2020-03-16-ernie-fontes-site-launched.md

 date: 2020-03-16
 ---

 Well.
 I've finally upgraded from a static, single-page [math-department website](https://www.asc.ohio-state.edu/fontes.17/) to a more professional personal website.
-It seemed to be a no-brainer to use GitLab's sites since my needs are pretty low.
+It seemed to be a no-brainer to use a GitHub site since my needs are pretty low.

 My goals with this site:
 * Provide my **resume** information for my upcoming non-academic job search.